 But what does that have to do with a dog’s need to sniff a human’s crotch?
-It all comes down to sweat glands, apocrine glands to be precise.
+It all comes down to sweat glands, or apocrine glands, to be precise.
 These glands release pheromones that convey all different types of information such as age, sex, mood, and if a mammal is able to mate.
-Dogs have apocrine glands all over their bodies, but the highest concentration is found in the genitals and anus, hence why they sniff each other’s butts.
+Dogs have apocrine glands all over their bodies, but the highest concentration is found in the genitals and anus (which is why dogs sniff other dogs’ butts).

-Intact male dogs are known for being especially avid sniffers when searching for a mate since they want to know if a female is ovulating or pregnant.
-Most mammals have apocrine glands, including humans.
+Intact male dogs are known for being especially avid sniffers when searching for a mate since they want to know if a female dog is ovulating or pregnant.
+Most mammals, including humans, have apocrine glands.
 For humans, these glands are concentrated in the armpits and genitals.
 Since a dog can often only reach a human’s genitals, that’s where they head to gather information.
-Scent hounds, such as Bloodhounds, Basset Hounds, and Beagles are more likely to sniff at crotches due to a highly-tuned sense of smell.
+Scenthounds, such as Bloodhounds, Basset Hounds, and Beagles, are more likely to sniff at crotches due to a sensitive sense of smell.

 What Can a Dog Sense From Smelling Your Crotch?

-While a dog’s scent-drive curiosity is about gathering information and saying hello, you and your guest may want to avoid the awkward situation.
+While a dog’s scent-drive curiosity is about gathering information and saying hello, you and any guests may want to avoid the awkward situation.

 If your dog is an avid crotch sniffer, consider making sure that when a guest enters the house, they present your dog with their hand or fist to sniff first.
 This gives the dog something else to focus on besides a crotch.
 With a fist, the dog can still gather information on the new human without getting up close and very personal.
 You can also train your dog to sit when someone new enters the house.